rabinrai44/infinum-uniduck/backend/README.md

 - Follow the steps on the next page to finish the installation.
 - Delete the contents of wp-snapshots in the source site or once you login followed by check the box auto delete installer file after login

+Initial Admin Login:
+Username: `admin`
+Password: `demo#uniduck.`

 Now Ready to visit new site - @UNIDUCK

+#### Support

+If you have any question about the repository or installation the theme email me at rabinrai44@gmail.com